SoftbearStudios/bitcode/README.md

 | "abcd1234"          | 71               | 71              | 128     | 72               | 72       |

-### Random Struct Benchmark
+### Random Structs and Enums

-The following data structure was used for benchmarking.
+The following data structures were used for benchmarking:
 ```rust
 struct Data {
     x: Option<f32>,